nayakned/Open1722/examples/hello-world/README.md

 To run over Ethernet
 ```
-$ ./hello-world-talker <Ethernet interface name> <Destination MAC address>
+$ ./hello-world-talker --ifname <Ethernet interface name> --dst-addr <Destination MAC address>
 ```

 To run over UDP
 ```
-$ ./hello-world-talker --udp <destination IP>:<Port>
+$ ./hello-world-talker --udp --dst-nw-addr <destination IP>:<Port>
 ```

-By running wireshark on an appropriate interface, IEEE 1722 frames can be observed.
+You can observe the IEEE1722 frames by running wireshark on the appropriate interface.

 ## hello-world-listener